-Among the crucial reminders in the condo inspection checklist is to ensure the good condition of the cabinets and drawers located in the kitchen and bathrooms.
+Among the crucial reminders in the condo inspection checklist is to ensure the good condition of the cabinets and drawers located in the kitchen and bathrooms of the condos in Mississauga and Toronto.
 It’s also important to check the status of the available appliances in the unit.
 It could cause a huge inconvenience if one or two are not working properly after official purchase.

 When it comes to plumbing inspection, potential buyers can only do so much.
 Our team’s advice is to get in touch with a professional building inspector to audit the condition of these systems.